FIWARE-GEs/ckan-extensions.right-time-context/README.md

     - `http://orion.lab.fiware.org:1026/v1/contextEntities/MeteoLo`

 3. Finally, check if you have to use some of the extra options:
-    - Set the `OAuth-Token` option to `required` if the Context Broker server requires authentication.
+    - Set `Auth Type` to the appropiate value if the Context Broker server requires authentication.
     - Fill the `FIWARE-Service` field if the data is not provided by the default [tenant](http://fiware-orion.readthedocs.io/en/master/user/multitenancy/).